AdamJosephMather/CodeWizard2/README.md

 ## What's Special?

 1. CodeWizard2 now has custom rendering *without* a UI framework like Qt.
 CodeWizard2 uses OpenGL, and GLFW.
-2. CodeWizard2 has a custom written remake of the TextMate highlighting engine (with several known issues) that works pretty well.
+2. CodeWizard2 makes use of the Syntect project for fast highlighting.
+(With a lot of my signature glue keeping it attached)
 3. It contains a custom LSP implementation originally written for CodeWizard.
 4. CodeWizard2 is *not* for the average person, there are a lot of undocumented features and key bindings.
 Which I am *not* changing right now.
 5. We use a 'panel' such that you can have whatever arrangement of elements you want.